StanfordDataCompressionClass/notes/src/lossless_iid/arithmetic_coding.md

         # add code to remove additional bits read
 ```

-One point to note in the decoding is that, as the decoder might have read in more bits that what the encoder wrote, after decoding all the symbols, the decoder needs to backtrack a bit (otherwise the program processing the next stream is going to falter!)
+One point to note in the decoding is that, as the decoder might have read in more bits that what the encoder wrote, after decoding all the symbols, the decoder needs to backtrack a bit (otherwise the program processing the next stream is going to falter!).
+Since the decoder will know the decoded sequence and hence the value of $k$, it can easily backtrack the extra bits read.

 ### Arithmetic coding compression performance:

 Now that we have discussed the full Arithmetic encoder/decoder, lets try to understand the compression performance of Arithmetic coder.

 Let us start by summarizing what we know:
-- Size of interval $H-L = \log_2{p(x_1^n)}$
+- Size of interval $H-L = p(x_1^n)$
 - $k \leq \log_2 {\frac{1}{H-L}} + 2$

 Based on these two properties, it is quite straightforward to see that the codelength for encoding an entire sequence $x_1^n$ using Arithmetic coding is: